 This carrier may be pink (there are other colors too), but it offers a no-frills way to get your cat around.
-It is simply, yet effectively, designed with a single front opening, sturdy plastic latches, ventilation holes on every side and an ergonomic handle.
+It is simple, yet effectively, designed with a single front opening, sturdy plastic latches, ventilation holes on every side, and an ergonomic handle.
 The carrier’s door opens to one side only, but you can easily take the carrier apart at the vet’s office, removing the top to get Kitty out.

 Marchioro Clipper Aran 2 Pet Carrier

 This high-quality carrier offers a way to safely transport your cat with ease, especially if you use the optional wheels or shoulder strap.
-It’s roomy, robust and built to last, offering both front and top loading options.
+It’s roomy, robust, and built to last, offering both front and top loading options.
 The spring-latch door offers extra security but it’s also easy to handle and open when necessary.

 Being able to put a cat in it from either the top or front is what makes this carrier so convenient.
 Putting cats in the carrier from the top is much easier than having to stand a carrier on end to “deposit” them through the front opening.
 Top access was vital for Jamie’s frequent vet visits, as he was almost impossible to get out of the carrier from the front at the vets’ office.
 Front access means that the carrier can double as a familiar bed, something Mogli appreciates when he’s boarded. – jcat